quantumgardener/qg.blog/content/notes/Mediabank.md

 Photos and video from DSLR or Mirrorless cameras are copied to the `import` folder using a card reader (preferred), local wi-fi connection between camera and computer, or USB cable.
 ### Mobile Phones
-With 3 iPhones[^samsung] in the house, it is difficult to reliably get photos from the phone to the PC in a way that makes managing them once imported easy.
+With 3 iPhones[^2] in the house, it is difficult to reliably get photos from the phone to the PC in a way that makes managing them once imported easy.
 Plugging each into a USB port and copying files is unworkable because I need to keep track of the last number photo copied from each phone.
 The file names do not include the date and time the photo was taken.

-OneDrive uploads files and renames them on the way[^dropbox].
+OneDrive uploads files and renames them on the way[^3].
 However, Apple does disable the app from running the background after a while so periodically I have to remind everyone to go into OneDrive on their phone which reignites the transfer for a few days and catches everything up.

 > [!warning] iCloud for Windows is so unreliable in our household I don't go near it.
 > It would frequently fail to sync files, and at other times would chew up 40% of the CPU doing nothing at all.
 That type of unreliability is unacceptable when dealing with family memories.